 Slide washer over prongs.
 Using the edge of your scissors blade, bend over the prongs.
 I’ve seen where people bend them inwards too, I haven’t noticed a difference either way, so I usually just bend them outwards.

 Fuse on more interfacing.
 Yep!
-Go ahead and take another scrap of SF101 and lay it over the top of everything and give it a good iron.
+Go ahead and take another scrap of SF101 and lay it over the top of everything and give it a good press.

 Repeat steps 1-4 for installing remaining half of snap on project.
 Marking placement, cutting, inserting prongs, interface, bend over prongs, adding more interfacing and that’s all!